ed22699/Obsidian/Books/Interactive devices and items.md

 - create a script for this trigger called [[DeviceTrigger]]
 - you will also need to alter [[DoorOpenDevice]] script
 ## Disappear on contact (for item pickups)
+- Create a sphere object and place it hovering at about waist height, make it small but otherwise prepare it like you did in the last volume example
+- select the is trigger setting in the collider and set the object to ignore raycast layer
+- create a new script to attach called [[CollectibleItem]]
+	- remember to call `Destroy()` on `this.gameObject` and not just `this` as `this` only refers to the script component rather than the object its attached to
+- rather an names items in more complex games often have an identifier used to look up further data.
+E.g. one item might be assigned ID 301 and ID 301 correlates to a certain display name, image, description, so forth
+- turn these objects into prefabs
+### Managing Inventory data and game state
+- you need background data managers for the game's inventory
+- will be similar to a MVC architecture
+- idea is to split up all the data management into separate, well defined modules with each managing its own area of responsibility
+	- create a module to maintain player state in [[PlayerManager]]
+	- create a module to maintain the inventory list in [[InventoryManager]]
+	- both [[PlayerManager]] and [[InventoryManager]] will be have like *model* in MVC
+	- *controller* is an invisible object in most scenes (not required here but think back to [[SceneController]])
+	- rest of the scene is analogous to *view*
+	- a higher level *manager of managers* will keep track of all the separate modules, this will keep a list of all managers and will control the life cycles of various managers (in particular initialising them at the start).
+All other scripts will be able to access these centralised modules by going through the main manager
+		- other code can use static properties in the main manager to connect with the specific module desired
+	- for main manager to reference other modules in a consistent way, these modules must all inherit properties from a common base, for this we will use an interface ([[IGameManager]]) so the Managers object can treat both [[PlayerManager]] and [[InventoryManager]] as type [[IGameManager]]
+		- the enum within [[IGameManager]] is defined in [[ManagerStatus]]
+	- design patterns for accessing centralised shared modules are the Singleton pattern, alternatively some use the service locator or the dependency injection
+		- the code here uses a variation of the service locator
+- create an empty GameObject and link the data managers to it